 The Red Hill South Biolink Plan was completed in January 2018.
+It is available on this website.

 The biolink properties include a large proportion of one of the most significant patches of private-land remnant native vegetation in Red Hill South.
 Being on private land this patch is potentially vulnerable to fragmentation and weed invasion, depending on management actions.